antaldaniel/reprex/content/event/2025-07-07-iaml2025/index.md

 seeking low-cost, high-impact pathways to public-private interoperability in cultural heritage.

+{{< figure src="/posters/IAML-reprex-poster-2025.png" caption="Please visit our poster and talk with our team members, Daniel Antal, Anna Márta Mester (librarian-data steward) and Anna Zilkova (chairperson of IAML Slovakia) on 8 July 2025 10:30–11:00 in the Gallery.
+You can download our poster in PDF [here](https://zenodo.org/records/15814286)." numbered="false" >}}

 Check out the entry examples related to Albrecht's: [Missa in C (printed, Hudobné centrum)](https://reprexbase.eu/skcmdb/Item:Q485) with library and webshop access points, and linked data on the composition itself [Q479](https://reprexbase.eu/skcmdb/Item:Q479), linked to its recorded manifestations.

 ### Wikibase Interfaces